1 Summary of material accounting policies

 Depreciation

-Depreciation is provided over the useful life of the asset as per Schedule-II of Companies Act 2013 and depreciation rates have been worked out by applying written down value method.
+Depreciation on tangible assets is provided over the useful life of the asset as per Schedule-II of Companies Act 2013 and depreciation rates have been worked out by applying written down value method.
 The Company has used the following useful lives to provide depreciation on its PPE.

-All PPE individually costing H5,000/- or less are fully depreciated in the year of installation/purchase.
+All PPE individually costing ' 5,000/- or less are fully depreciated in the year of installation/purchase.

 Amortization

-Intangible assets are amortized on a straight line basis over the estimated useful economic life.
-The Company estimates the useful life of an intangible asset will not exceed four years from the date when the asset is available for use.
-If the persuasive evidence exists to the affect that useful life of an intangible asset exceeds four years, the Company amortizes the intangible asset over the best estimate of its useful life.
+Intangible assets are amortized on a straight-line basis over the estimated useful economic life.
+The Company estimates the useful life of an intangible asset to be between four to ten years from the date when the asset is available for use.
+Life of intangible assets are assessed by the Company on best estimate available at the time of capitalisation and persuasive evidence wherever required.

 1.6 Leases